yalcinsabancelebi/yalcinsabancelebi/README.md

 - 🌱 I’m currently learning **Devops Backend Development / Ai and Python**

-- 👨‍💻 All of my projects are available at [yalcinsabancelebi.github.io]<a href="yalcinsabancelebi.github.io" target="blank"></a>
+- 👨‍💻 All of my projects are available at <a href="(https://yalcinsabancelebi.github.io/EN-CV%20-%20Yal%C3%A7%C4%B1n%20%C5%9Eaban%C3%A7elebi.pdf)" target="blank">yalcinsabancelebi.github.io</a>

 - 💬 Ask me about **Machine Learning, Python and Ai**

 - 📫 How to reach me **yalcinsabancelebi@gmail.com**

-- 📄 Know about my experiences in [yalcinsabancelebi.github.io]<a href="(https://yalcinsabancelebi.github.io/EN-CV%20-%20Yal%C3%A7%C4%B1n%20%C5%9Eaban%C3%A7elebi.pdf)" target="blank"></a>
+- 📄 Know about my experiences in <a href="(https://yalcinsabancelebi.github.io/EN-CV%20-%20Yal%C3%A7%C4%B1n%20%C5%9Eaban%C3%A7elebi.pdf)" target="blank">yalcinsabancelebi.github.io</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">